-Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to two months per condition if significant improvement can be expected within two months; you pay 20% of charges per outpatient session.
+Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to 60 consecutive visits or sessions per condition if significant improvement can be expected within this period; you pay a \$20 copay per outpatient session; you pay nothing for inpatient services.
 Speech therapy is limited to treatment of certain speech impairments of organic origin.
 Occupational therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.